-Comments made by Daedalic’s Jonas Husges indicate that the triggers’ haptic feedback functionality will be tied to Gollum’s stamina.
+Comments made by Daedalic’s Jonas Husges, during an interview with Official PlayStation magazine (issue 182), indicate that the triggers’ haptic feedback functionality will be tied to Gollum’s stamina.
 The more Gollum tires himself out by running, the more resistance will be applied to the triggers, indicating that the creature is getting tired.

-Daedalic has confirmed that current-gen versions of The Lord of the Rings Gollum will put ray-tracing front and center as a graphical feature.
-The developer has hinted that ray-tracing could be used dynamically in the game’s level design.
+In the same interview, Daedalic confirmed that current-gen versions of The Lord of the Rings Gollum will put ray tracing front and center as a graphical feature.
+The developer has hinted that ray tracing could be used dynamically in the game’s level design.

 An example was attributed to how ray-traced lighting can both help and hinder the player in their stealthy endeavors.
 Passages of shadows can be used to maneuver safely from the enemy while moving light sources can expose Gollum at a moment’s notice.